norlab-ulaval/template-norlab-project/.junie/guidelines.md

 ## Repository Organization
 - `src/` contain repository source code
 - `tests/` contain tests files
+- `artifact/` contain project artifact such as experimental log, plot, rosbag, ...
 - `tests/tests_bats/` contain N2ST bats framework files that are mainly used for unit-testing
 - `tests/tests_dryrun_and_tests_scripts/` contain integration tests
 - `utilities/` contain external libraries such as N2ST and NBS
 - `utilities/tmp/dockerized-norlab-project-mock-EMPTY` is use for cloning a fresh copy of a mock "super project" from https://github.com/norlab-ulaval/dockerized-norlab-project-mock-EMPTY.git on test execution.
   `dockerized-norlab-project-mock-EMPTY` is a mock of how a user would install and uses TNP.
 We refer to this as a "super project".

 ## General Instructions:

 ### Planning instructions
-- Always put plan ready for review in the `.junie/plans` directory.
+- Always put plan ready for review in the `.junie/active_plans` directory.

 ### Coding instructions
 - Don't repeat yourself: